 Returns

-Buyers in select countries are eligible for 30-day returns for orders under $3,000.
+Buyers in select countries are eligible for 30-day returns for wholesale orders of less than $3,000.

 Shipping fees